SimonGhost1012/Toolbox/README.md

 # ℹ️ Info

-This Is My Own Toolbox Which I've Made In Batch , It's Fully Open Source And It Contains No Malware Or Similar Like That.
+This Is My Own Toolbox Which I've Made In Batch, C#, .Net.
+It Contains No Malware Or Similar Like That.

 It Is Recommended To Do A Shortcut Like This On Older Versions Of Toolbox V1.0 to V1.2.
 ![Screenshot 2024-10-09 094324](https://github.com/user-attachments/assets/f774e1ec-eaba-4594-a449-40112a6de915)